bhutan

 bhutan streets

-And last but not the least, the arresting beauty of this country is another reason why I want to solo travel to Bhutan.
+Last but not least, the arresting beauty of this country is another reason why I want to solo travel to Bhutan.

 There is so much unique and different to see there when it comes to landscape.
 And speaking of culture in religion in Bhutan, well that is a different topic altogether.